Quickest Inference of Network Cascades with Noisy Information: Introduction

+For the most part, existing theoretical work on estimating the source of a network cascade takes the perspective of a \emph{reconstruction} problem: given a large, \emph{known} set of infected nodes, the goal is to identify the source among them \cite{KhimLoh15, fanti2015spy, racz_source_detection, wang2014, ying_book, shah2010detecting, shah2011rumors, shah2012finding, zhu_ying_1, zhu_ying_2}.
+In contrast, we study source estimation from the novel perspective of \emph{real-time inference}: by monitoring real-time signals from each node, we aim to find the source \emph{before} the number of affected nodes is large.
+The two paradigms of source estimation are fundamentally different, and as such, require drastically different models and methods.

-Formally, we consider a statistical model of network cascades with noisy observations where, at discrete timesteps, each node produces a signal that is an independent sample from a pre-change distribution $Q_0$ if the node has not yet been affected by the cascade, else the signal is an independent sample from a post-change distribution $Q_1$.
+We mathematically formalize the task of real-time source estimation as follows.
+Consider a statistical model of network cascades with noisy observations where, at discrete timesteps, each node produces a signal that is an independent sample from a pre-change distribution $Q_0$ if the node has not yet been affected by the cascade, else the signal is an independent sample from a post-change distribution $Q_1$.
 Initially, a single unknown vertex (the source) is affected by the cascade, and the cascade propagates to neighbors of affected vertices at each timestep.
 Our objective is to design algorithms that estimate the unknown source as fast as possible.
-We consider optimal algorithms from Bayesian (average-case over potential source vertices) and minimax (worst-case over potential source vertices) perspectives.
+We provide the first solution to this problem, to the best of our knowledge, and derive optimal source estimators from Bayesian and minimax perspectives.

 To develop a concrete characterization of optimal source estimators, we focus on simple cascade dynamics and networks.
 The cascade dynamics we consider are {\it deterministic}: at each timestep, the cascade spreads to all neighbors of currently-affected nodes.
 We assume the network topology is either a $k$-regular tree or a $\ell$-dimensional lattice; we do so because such networks are simple to describe, they represent a diverse family of topologies, and they enjoy convenient symmetry properties which simplify our analysis considerably.
 We further assume that there is a known set of $n$ {\it candidate nodes} which contains the unknown source.
 When $n$ is large, we show that at least $\log \log n / \log (k-1)$ timesteps of noisy observations are required for reliable source estimation in $k$-regular trees, while at least $(\log n)^{\frac{1}{\ell + 1}}$ timesteps are required for $\ell$-dimensional lattices.